notslang/jade-book/views/_ch4.md

 #Logic in Templates
 Ok, now that we know how to send data to templates and display them in the resulting HTML, we can actually make useful templates.
-However, sometimes we need a little a little more power.
+However, sometimes we need a little more power.
 For that, we turn to logical operations.

 ##Adding Logic with JavaScript
 As I've already mentioned, Jade compiles into JS and allows you to use JS directly in your template.
 So, we can use any of the logical operators that JS provides to build our markup.